 Securing all your communication software is important to the success of both you and your employee in a working from home model.

 Having a plan to troubleshoot effectively from afar is extremely important when it comes to transitioning to a long-term work from home model.

 All of the things above are important to consider.
 If your employees aren’t able to connect to your network or get access to your line-of-business applications, working from home will be a struggle.

 Figure out what methods work best and then find out whether you can remotely fix any bugs that might appear (odds are, you can).

-Managing the IT needs of a remote workforce that is now coming back to your office, can be tricky.
-We want to be your IT partner in providing technology and consulting solutions for your business.
+Managing the IT needs of a remote workforce that is now coming back to your office, can be tricky and we hope these three remote workforce considerations help in that transition.
+Let us know if we can help.